 ESRD Network 6, known as the Southeastern Kidney Council, is the federally contracted ESRD Network serving Georgia, North Carolina, and South Carolina under Section 1881(d) of the Social Security Act.
 Network 6 has administrative offices in Raleigh, North Carolina.

 The ESRD Networks were established by Congress to provide a regional infrastructure for beneficiary services, quality monitoring, and data collection at the dialysis facility level.
-The 18 ESRD Networks nationwide operate under CMS contracts and report to CMS on facility quality metrics, beneficiary grievance trends, and clinical outcomes data.
+The ESRD Networks operate under CMS contracts and report to CMS on facility quality metrics, beneficiary grievance trends, and clinical outcomes data.

 For Georgia beneficiaries, Network 6 functions include: